ksu-is/Discord-Study-Bot/README.md

-# down-to-fork
+# YoutTube-Downloader
-The YouTube is a program that allows you to download your favorite YouTube videos.
+The YouTube Downloader is a program that allows you to download your favorite YouTube videos.

 ## Motivation